oneblockmore/docs-1/README.md

 ### Wallet Management

 Current end-user flows in blockchain have been clunky and limited because of existing wallets.
-Typically, users end up self-authenticating to the blockchain and paying for usage by signing the transaction with a single wallet key. e are exploring new models that help developers build better end-user engagement.
+Typically, users end up self-authenticating to the blockchain and paying for usage by signing the transaction with a single wallet key.
+We are exploring new models that help developers build better end-user engagement.

-We're working on updates to the oasis-gateway, where the identity for the end-user would be separated from the identity for transaction payment. his allows hybrid models where different wallets can be used to identify the end user and to pay for the transaction.
+We are working on updates to the oasis-gateway, where the identity for the end-user would be separated from the identity for transaction payment.
+This allows hybrid models where different wallets can be used to identify the end user and to pay for the transaction.

 Stay tuned for more on this feature soon.

 ### Launching a Public Testnet

-Over the course of the next two quarters we expect to deploy a Public Testnet and allow more developers to deploy nodes on our network. ore on this to come in future releases and blog posts.
+Over the course of the next two quarters we expect to deploy a Public Testnet and allow more developers to deploy nodes on our network.
+More on this to come in future releases and blog posts.

 ### Feedback
 Lastly, our priorities are driven by developer needs and would love to hear from you.